 The Riverhouse Reef & Grill invites you to Wine Down Wednesdays on the Manatee River waterfront.

-After 4 pm each Wednesday, the Riverhouse is offering full bottles of our house wines for only $9!
+From 3pm to Close, the Riverhouse is offering full bottles of our house wines for only $9!
 Bring some friends, or enjoy a bottle during a romantic night out.
 However you wine down, the Riverhouse is the perfect place to relax and get over that mid-week hump.